hanmindev/ingot-docs/Writerside/topics/Pointers.md

         g: 7
     }

-    const int *mp = &mv; // we could also just use &mv directly, but this is just to show that the address of mv is known at compile time
+    const mp: *int = &mv; // we could also just use &mv directly, but this is just to show that the address of mv is known at compile time

     println!(hc!(multiply(mp)));
 }